hyperledger/fabric-chaincode-node/docs/_jsdoc/tutorials/using-chaincodeinterface.md

 cd mycc
 // create a new node project
 npm init
-// install fabric-shim at master branch npm install fabric-shim@2.3.1-unstable
+// install fabric-shim at main branch npm install fabric-shim@2.3.1-unstable
 // or using the released version npm install fabric-shim